 Recommended Maintenance Schedule:

-- Daily: Check inlet/outlet pressures, monitor flow meters
+- Daily: Check inlet-outlet pressures, watch flow meters.

-- Quarterly: Service pumps, update firmware/software if applicable
+- Quarterly: Service pumps, update firmware-software if needed.

 Service Log Protocols:

-- Keep an inventory of spare parts for emergency replacements
+- Keep a stock of spare parts for emergencies.